unraid/docs/docs/unraid-os/manual/storage-management.md

 ### Moving files between pools

-there is no built-in support for moving files between pools.
+There is no built-in support for moving files between pools.
 In the event one wants to do this you can do it using the **mover** application using the techniques mentioned during earlier by doing it in two steps